Alternate Fighter: Expanded

 As a bonus action, you can expend an Exploit Die to make

-a special ranged weapon attack with a weapon that has both the finesse and thrown properties.
+a special ranged weapon attack or thrown weapon attack with a weapon that has the finesse property.

 This attack ignores the benefits of cover, so long as it can ricochet off one surface and hit a target in range.
-If this attack would normally have disadvantage, it does not, and on hit, it deals additional damage equal to one roll of your Exploit Die.
+If this attack would normally have disadvantage, it does not.
+On hit, add

 Zephyr Slash

-As an action, you can expend an Exploit Die and flourish your melee weapon instantly move up to 30 feet in
+As an action, you can expend an Exploit Die and flourish your melee weapon then instantly move up to 30 feet in a straight line.
+Creatures that you pass through must make a Dexterity saving throw.
+Creatures take damage as if they were hit by your weapon on a failure, and half damage a success.

 3rd-Degree Exploits

-Exploits of the 3rd-degree are only mastered by elite warriors who dedicate their lives to training.
-They can only be learned by Fighters of 9th level and higher.
+Exploits of the 3rd-degree are only mastered by elite warriors who dedicate their lives to honing their skill, and can only be learned by those of 9th-level and up.
 Each 3rd-degree Exploit you know can only be used once per short or long rest.

 Adrenaline Rush